mturczyn/github-actions/README.md

 We can also specify to execute workflow on pull request triggers in GitHub:
 ```
+# run on pull request creation
 on: pull_request
 ```
 or
 ```
+# run on pull request close
 on:
   pull_request:
     types: [closed]